ZichenYuan/Multi-Paradigm-Programming-in-C-/lab3/README.md

 main.cpp:117:51: error: cannot bind rvalue ‘(int)argv’ to ‘int&’
              const char** newArgv = new_argv(argc, argv);
                                                    ^~~~
 ```

-Solution: swapping the order of argc and argv when inputting the two arguments to fit the function definition.
+Solution: Swapping the order of argc and argv when inputting the two arguments to fit the function definition.

 ```
 [y.zichen@shell lab3]$ make